HAHAkun/Vision-like_network/README.md

 # Vision-like_network
-The code of paper "A vision-like network for low-light image enhancement"
+The code of the paper "A vision-like network for low-light image enhancement"
 ## Requirements
 1. Python 3.7
 2. Pytorch 1.0.0